-The ethnic origin of elected and appointed officials is similar to that of the Judicial Branch as a whole with slightly higher percentages of people identifying as Hispanic and Two or More Races among elected and appointed officials.
+The ethnic origin of elected and appointed officials is similar to that of the Judicial Branch as a whole with a slightly higher percentage of people identifying as American Indian among elected and appointed officials.

-Since males outnumber females 2:1 among elected and appointed officials it is interesting to note that within this group, black females (9.22%) have a slight edge over black males (7.97%).
+Since males outnumber females 2:1 among elected and appointed officials it is interesting to note that within this group, black females (9.26%) have a slight edge over black males (7.80%).